dartilesm/vue-stitches/README.md

 </script>

 ```

-> As you can see, you can use the variants through props like
-> **@stitches/react** thanks to v-stitches directive.

-Read more abuout stitches [here](https://stitches.dev/docs/introduction)
+Read more about stitches [here](https://stitches.dev/docs/introduction)
+If you want to know more ways to use Stitches in Vue, please check this [post](https://dartiles.dev/blog/how-to-use-stitches-in-vue-nuxt)